Polybius: The Histories

-The Histories describes the rise of the Roman Republic as a global power in the ancient Mediterranean world.
-The work includes eyewitness accounts of the Sack of Carthage and Corinth, and the Roman annexation of mainland Greece after the Achaean War.
+The Histories is a universal history which describes and explains the rise of the Roman Republic as a global power in the ancient Mediterranean world.
+The work documents in detail political and military affairs across the Hellenistic Mediterranean between 264 and 146 BC, and in its later books includes eyewitness accounts of the sack of Carthage and Corinth in 146 BC, and the Roman annexation of mainland Greece after the Achaean War.